stirlab/freeswitch-kickstart/INSTALL.md

 ### Working with the FreeSWITCH checkout

 The setup script clones a git repository for FreeSWITCH to the host machine, in the directory specified by the <code>FREESWITCH_GIT_DIR</code> setting in settings.sh (<code>${HOME}/git/freeswitch</code> by default).
 This directory is sync'd with the VM, which allows editing files directly from the checkout.
+Once the initial setup of the source code repository is done, you have full control over what branch/tag/commit to rebuild FreeSWITCH from *(default is to build from latest master)*.

 The following directories will probably be of the most interest:
  * <code>html5/verto/verto_communicator/src</code>: The source code for Verto Communicator.

 ### Working with the VM